robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Pass the house name/number in the house number parameter, wrapped in double quotes
+Note: Provide your house name/number in the `house_number` parameter (wrapped in double quotes) and your postcode in the `postcode` parameter.

 ---

-### West Morland And Furness Council
+### West Morland and Furness Council
 ```commandline
 python collect_data.py WestMorlandAndFurness https://www.westmorlandandfurness.gov.uk/ -u XXXXXXXX
 ```
 Additional parameters:
 - `-u` - UPRN

-Note: You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.
+Note: Provide your UPRN.
+You can find your UPRN using [FindMyAddress](https://www.findmyaddress.co.uk/search).

 ---